Spreadsheets do not own the next action

 A spreadsheet can list leads, but it rarely keeps patient context, coordinator ownership, prescreening, records, tasks, scheduling, and reporting in one reliable flow.

-Compare a connected recruitment workflow with spreadsheet-based tracking for patient intake, prescreening, follow-up, records readiness, scheduling, and sponsor updates.
+Compare a structured recruitment record with spreadsheet-based tracking for patient intake, prescreening, follow-up, records readiness, scheduling, and sponsor updates.

 A spreadsheet can list leads, but it rarely keeps patient context, coordinator ownership, prescreening, records, tasks, scheduling, and reporting in one reliable flow.